VeritasDL-zz/SADXCHAOS/README.md

 - Random Chao Hat - Spawns in a Random Chao Hat.
 - Random Big Rock - Spawns in The Big Rock for Big's Ice Cap, others can pick it up aswel!
 - Ring Allergy - Kills The Player if Rings are collected for 500 Frames
+- Increase Cutscene Skip Time - Increases the time needed to Skip Sutscenes
+- Remove Random Powerup - A 1 in 3 Chance to Remove a Random PowerUP for Sonic, Tails Or Big (more to come at a later date)
+- Random Collision Size - Changes Collision Size to a Number between 1 and 10
+-
 ## Special Thanks
 Thanks to Sora for the code base and helping me with dumb questions
 Huge Thanks to Refrag for helping me constantly!